-Place spot lights to shine on the painting which create the eeriness of the painting.
+Place spotlights to shine on trees or objects to create shadows and eeriness.
 Make a walkway with rope or chain to guide spectators through a maze of scary characters and objects.

-The walkway will help to protect your painting.
+The walkway will help to protect and discourage people from investigating how you had set up the sheet painting and other frightening decors.
 Add more drama to the walkway by placing skeletons, ghoulish creatures, spiders, bats, ghosts, and other spooky or scary characters to compliment the painting.

 - Paint silhouette items black and light up with a spotlight.